chinenual/synergize/seq/syn2midi.md

 The second and third options may be combined such that the converter creates separate MIDI tracks for each voice, but in the case of a "multi-voice" event, combines that event into a single event, but on its own MIDI track.

-NOTE: in this release, the 3rd option is not implemented; multivoice events will render to a single track  (if option 1 is in force) or two multiple separate tracks (for option 2).
+NOTE: in this release, the 3rd option is not implemented; multivoice events will render to a single track  (if option 1 is in force) or to multiple separate tracks (for option 2).
 The user can delete the redundant tracks from the resulting MIDI file in his/her DAW.

 ### Key Velocity